 Police Department, Criminal Investigation Branch, Hobart (or Police Station) TO indicted on a charge of for trial at the sittings of the Supreme Court at commencing on 19 .
 Memorandum for Accused's Information.
-(1) The list on the back hereof gives particulars of other offences which you are believed to have committed. set out on the back hereof and ask that any of those offences that you have admitted be taken into account by the Judge in passing sentence upon you.
+(1) The list on the back hereof gives particulars of other offences which you are believed to have committed.
+(2) If your are convicted on the charge of first mentioned above, you may before sentence is passed, if the Judge so decides and counsel for the Crown consents, admit all or any of the other offences set out on the back hereof and ask that any of those offences that you have admitted be taken into account by the Judge in passing sentence upon you.
 (3) No further proceedings may be taken against you in respect of the other offences taken into account unless your conviction on the charge for the offence of first mentioned above is set aside or quashed.

-(4) If proceedings are taken in the circumstances mentioned in (3) or if the Judge does not for any reason take one or more of the other offences that you have admitted into account, your admission cannot be used as evidence against you in any proceedings taken in the circumstances mentioned or taken in respect of the offences not taken into account.
-Signature of police officer

-Date •••••

-TIFICATE

-this day, I hadmitted by the list on t ave taken into account him, that is to say, th the back hereof. the following of e offences numb offences alleged against and ered in

-Dated this day of 19 .

-e of the Supreme Court.
+Judg that as ev men Signa Date e does not for any reas you have admitted into idence against you in a tioned or taken in respo ature of police officer on take one or mo account, your a siny proceedings to ect of the offence tentioned in (3) or if the note of the other offences admission cannot be used aken in the circumstances is not taken into account.
+Date ••••• TIFICATE this day, I he admitted by the list on t ave taken into account him, that is to say, th he back hereof. the following of offences alleged against and eredin Dated this day of 19 .
+[BACI Judg K OF FORM] e of the Supreme Court.

-Гваса C OF FORM e or the supreme court.

 Number Place where offence was committed Date of offence Brief description of offence